Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

-Let suppose, You have found a preamp that is having a minimum of 11 times lower impedance than the amplifier.
-The amplifier can have a higher impedance more than 11 times, like 100 times.
+In-Depth: Let’s suppose, You have found a preamp that is having a minimum of 11 times lower impedance than the amplifier.
+The amplifier can have a higher impedance of more than 11 times, like 100 times.
 100 times will be even better.
 So, connecting this preamp to the 11 times higher impedance amplifier will not solve the problem.

 How To Solve?
 You have to check the input sensitivity of the amplifier.
 If you are using XLthenan check XLR based or for balanced audio input sensitivity of the amplifier or check for single-ended (RCA) input sensitivity.
 If it is 2 Volts then you need a preamp that can deliver the output signal of 2 volts or higher.
 I will recommend a little higher, like 3 volts, 5 volts, or 6 volts will be better.
 Then the amplifier and speaker’s health will be in good shape.

 Know how to avoid more common home theater mistakes like this from my special guide.